-There is hereby created in the state treasury the unreclaimed lands fund, to be administered by the chief of the division of mineral resources management and used for the purpose of reclaiming land, public or private, affected by mining, or controlling mine drainage, for which no cash is held in the reclamation forfeiture fund created in section 1513.18 of the Revised Code or the surface mining fund created in section 1514.06 of the Revised Code and also for the purpose of paying the expenses and compensation of the council on unreclaimed strip mined lands as required by section 1513.29 of the Revised Code.
+There is hereby created in the state treasury the unreclaimed lands fund, to be administered by the chief of the division of mineral resources management and used for the purpose of reclaiming land, public or private, affected by mining, or controlling mine drainage, for which no cash is held in the reclamation forfeiture fund created in section 1513.18 of the Revised Code or the surface mining fund created in section 1514.06 of the Revised Code .

-In order to direct expenditures from the unreclaimed lands fund toward reclamation projects that fulfill priority needs and provide the greatest public benefits, the chief periodically shall submit to the council project proposals to be financed from the unreclaimed lands fund, together with benefit and cost data and other pertinent information.
-For the purpose of selecting project areas and determining the boundaries of project areas, the council shall consider the feasibility, cost, and public benefits of reclaiming the areas, their potential for being mined, the availability of federal or other financial assistance for reclamation, and the geographic distribution of project areas to ensure fair distribution among affected areas.
+In order to direct expenditures from the unreclaimed lands fund toward reclamation projects that fulfill priority needs and provide the greatest public benefits, the chief periodically shall consider projects to be financed from the unreclaimed lands fund.
+For the purpose of selecting project areas and determining the boundaries of project areas, the chief shall consider the feasibility, cost, and public benefits of reclaiming the areas, their potential for being mined, the availability of federal or other financial assistance for reclamation, and the geographic distribution of project areas to ensure fair distribution among affected areas.

 (A) The pollution of the waters of the state and damage to adjacent property are most severe and widespread.